Itinerary Alterations and Alternatives

 Each night during your cruise Jeffrey Mellefont will give a richly illustrated lecture delving into the following topics:

-- Silk, Spice and Gunpowder – the world’s most ancient and valuable trade: how nutmeg and clove from Maluku drew traders from all over the world to explore and conquer, leading to the beginnings of globalisation and the first multi-national companies.
+- Sultans, Spice and Gunpowder – the world’s most ancient and valuable trade: how nutmeg and cloves from the Moluccas drew traders from all over the world, leading to the beginnings of globalisation and the first multi-national companies.

-- Tanah Air Kita – Indonesia, this ‘land of water’, and the early mariners who burst out of mainland Asia to settle this huge, wide archipelago before conquering all the other adjacent oceans – and the brilliant sailing technologies they pioneered.
+- Tanah Air Kita – Indonesia, this ‘land of water’, and the early mariners who burst out of mainland Asia to settle this huge, wide archipelago before conquering all the other adjacent oceans, with unique sailing technologies and boat-building traditions.

-- Mighty Maritime Empires – how great Indonesian mercantile states arose through control of the Indonesian archipelago’s sea lanes, and fell in turn; how maritime trade brought currents of world history swirling through the islands introducing Buddhism, Hinduism, Islam and Christianity and the cultures of China, India, the Middle East and Europe.
+- Maritime Melting Pot – currents of world history swirling through maritime South-East Asia introducing Buddhism, Hinduism, Islam and Christianity and the cultures of China, India, the Middle East and Europe.

-- A Tapestry of Seafarers – Indonesia’s many different sailing cultures and their brilliant innovations – the Sea Gypsies (Sama-Bajo); the Madurese, the Mandar, the Butonese, the Bugis and Makassans – and Bali’s secret, hidden fleet!
+- A Tapestry of Seafarers – Introducing Indonesia’s many different sailing cultures and their brilliant innovations – the Sea Gypsies (Sama Bajau); the Bugis and Makassans; the Madurese, the Mandar, the Butonese – and Bali’s secret, hidden fleet!

-- Celebes Ships – the story of our own ship Ombak Putih and her lineage, developing from the unique maritime traditions of the famous Bugis and Makassans of South Sulawesi, down the turbulent centuries as their sultans fought colonisers and their sailing fleets dispersed them throughout these islands.
+- Celebes Ships – the story of our own ship Ombak Putih and her lineage in the unique maritime traditions of the famous Bugis and Makassans of South Sulawesi, down the turbulent centuries as their sultans fought colonisers and their sailing fleets dispersed them throughout these islands.

 - The Best Language – Bahasa Indonesia: this fascinating, user-friendly language unites an incredibly diverse maritime world.
-The history of the language is a maritime history of this archipelagic nation.
-After this simple introduction you’ll be trying it out yourself ashore, with guidance, help and cheat-sheets at hand.
+The history of the language is a history of this archipelagic nation.
+After this simple introduction you’ll be trying it out yourself ashore, with guidance, help and vocab/phrase sheets at hand.

 Day 1: Tuesday 15 September, Arrive Ambon